MeetCaregivers Attends The RISE Medicare Marketing & Sales Summit

 - Independent insurance agents could help solve this problem by looking at consumers’ needs, past med history, etc. This option is best for insurance companies.

 However, the second solution appeals the least to consumers when they only talk to a generic 800 number.
 When carriers list independent agents online, they often use a generic 1-800 number, making consumers think that independent agents don’t have their best interests in mind.
-Independent agents who meet face to face with consumers are perceived as much more effective and have consumers’ best interests in mind.
+On the other hand, independent agents who meet face to face with consumers are perceived as much more effective and have consumers’ best interests in mind.

 4. More seniors need supplemental benefits that support aging in place.